-Figure 45: Renter Unmet Need by Income Category for City of Houston d.
-Total Unmet Need Using HUD's Methodology
+Figure 45: Renter Unmet Need by Income Category for City of Houston

 As required by the Federal Register, Vol. 83, No. 28, February 9, 2018, grantees are prohibited from providing CDBG-DR assistance for the rehabilitation or reconstruction of a house if the combined households income is greater than 120 percent AMI or the national median, the property was located in a floodplain at the time of the disaster, and the property owner did not maintain flood insurance on the damaged property, even when the property owner was not required to obtain and maintain such insurance.